patterniha/MMDF/README.md

 # MMDF(Man in the Middle + Domain Fronting)
 MMDF is a DPI circumvention method.(like fragment and noise)

-it replaces the main-sni with a random/user-defined sni in the tls-client-hello.(datails: https://github.com/XTLS/Xray-core/issues/4313#issuecomment-2613963340)
+it replaces the main-sni with a random/user-defined sni in the tls-client-hello.

+this is done with "Instant Certificate" technique(datails: https://github.com/XTLS/Xray-core/issues/4313#issuecomment-2613963340)

 it is designed to work with xray-core.(or any tools that support trojan inbound/outbound)